 Quite simply, when you are listening to a fully mixed track that is exactly what it is.
 It is the result of mixing several layers of audio together including drums, guitars, bass guitar, vocals, strings etc.

-With the stereo version it is near to impossible to separate and remove individual elements.
+With the stereo version, it is near impossible to separate and remove individual elements.
 Although there are ways, they do not produce great results.
 Without getting too deep into the subject of frequencies and harmonics, sounds occupy their own sonic space.

 For example, a piano and a voice have their own sonic range made up of frequencies and harmonics, but many of them overlap.
 Therefore, when they are combined to create a song they create a more complex sonic range that is impossible to separate back into its component parts.